-STARS Credit STARS Category Current Points Possible Points AC 1 Academic Courses 9.63 14 Increase the number of courses offered that are sustainability courses or th sustainability from 58 to 143 (20% of all courses offered) Offer a 4-class Certificate in Sustainability Gain approval from the South Dakota Board of Regents to employ the SUST undergraduate course catalog ne AC 2 Learning Outcomes 0.62 8 Integrate sustainability as a cross-cutting theme across the curriculum at the Create a Sustainability Team with representatives from each school.
-They we examples of sustainability connections in their program, to find examples of connections already occurring in their program, and to plan new ways to in into the curriculum Encourage programs to develop learning outcomes related to sustainability Increase the number of courses that include sustainability as a learning out multiple sustainability learning outcomes vill work to if sustainabitegrate sust identify ility cainabilit AC 3 Undergraduate Program 0 3 Offer a minor or emphasis in sustainability • AC 5 Immersive Experience 2 2 Offer a selection of immersive, sustainability-focused educational study promore in length, taking place off-campus, overseas, or on campus Complete the planned solar array on campus that will not only provide gree but will be accessible and provide educational opportunities to students an community on renewable energy technology. en power to campus AC 6 Sustainability Literacy Assessment 0 4 Conduct an assessment of the sustainability literacy of the BHSU communit Include a sustainability assessment in each student's exit exam Work with campus assessment staff to ensure that sustainability themes are Higher Learning Commission standards AC 7 Incentives for Developing Cources 0 2 Offer an ongoing program that offers incentives for faculty in multiple disc departments to develop new sustainability courses and/or incorporate sust ito existing courses or departments Incentives may include release time, funding for professional development, Identify funding from national sources for faculty incentives to attend train incorporating sustainability into their curricula AC 9 Incentives may include release time, funding for professional development, Identify funding from national sources for faculty incentives to attend train AC 9 Incentives may include release time, funding for professional development, Identify funding from national sources for faculty incentives to attend train incorporating sustainability into their curricula ing sessions s on AC 9 Incentives may include release time, funding for professional development, Identify funding from national sources for faculty incentives to attend train incorporating sustainability into their curricula Research and Scholarship ing sessions s on
+STARS Credit STARS Category Current Points Possible Points AC 1 Academic Courses 9.63 14 Increase the number of courses offered that are sustainability courses or th sustainability from 58 to 143 (20% of all courses offered) Offer a 4-class Certificate in Sustainability Gain approval from the South Dakota Board of Regents to employ the SUST undergraduate course catalog ne AC 2 Learning Outcomes 0.62 8 Integrate sustainability as a cross-cutting theme across the curriculum at the university Create a Sustainability Team with representatives from each school.
+They will work to identify examples of sustainability connections in their program, to find examples of sustainability connections already occurring in their program, and to plan new ways to integrate sustainability into the curriculum Encourage programs to develop learning outcomes related to sustainability Increase the number of courses that include sustainability as a learning outcome or include multiple sustainability learning outcomes AC 3 Undergraduate Program 0 3 Offer a minor or emphasis in sustainability • AC 5 Immersive Experience 2 2 Offer a selection of immersive, sustainability-focused educational study programs, one week or more in length, taking place off-campus, overseas, or on campus Complete the planned solar array on campus that will not only provide green power to campus, but will be accessible and provide educational opportunities to students and the greater community on renewable energy technology.
+AC 6 Sustainability Literacy Assessment 0 4 Conduct an assessment of the sustainability literacy of the BHSU community every two years Include a sustainability assessment in each student's exit exam Work with campus assessment staff to ensure that sustainability themes are in accord with Higher Learning Commission standards AC 7 Incentives for Developing Cources 0 2 Offer an ongoing program that offers incentives for faculty in multiple disciplines or departments to develop new sustainability courses and/or incorporate sustainability into existing courses or departments Incentives may include release time, funding for professional development, and trainings Identify funding from national sources for faculty incentives to attend training sessions on incorporating sustainability into their curricula Incentives may include release time, funding for professional development, Identify funding from national sources for faculty incentives to attend train AC 9 Incentives may include release time, funding for professional development, Identify funding from national sources for faculty incentives to attend train AC 9 Incentives may include release time, funding for professional development, Identify funding from national sources for faculty incentives to attend train incorporating sustainability into their curricula ing sessions s on AC 9 Incentives may include release time, funding for professional development, Identify funding from national sources for faculty incentives to attend train incorporating sustainability into their curricula Research and Scholarship ing sessions s on